Chart Color Schemes

 Highland Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Highland Park, as evaluated at the latest Census, comprised 85.1% houses and 14.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Highland Park was at 34.6%, similar to Non-Metro Qld.
-Dwellings were either mortgaged (47.7%) or rented (17.8%).
-The median monthly mortgage repayment was $1,800, higher than Non-Metro Qld's average of $1,655.
-Median weekly rent in Highland Park was $430, compared to Non-Metro Qld's $345.
-Nationally, Highland Park's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $430 compared to the national figure of $375.
+Highland Park's dwelling structure, as assessed in the latest Census, consisted of 85.1% houses and 14.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Queensland's 76.4% houses and 23.6% other dwellings.
+Home ownership in Highland Park was at 34.6%, aligning with Regional Queensland.
+Mortgaged dwellings accounted for 47.7% and rented dwellings were 17.8%.
+The median monthly mortgage repayment in the area was $1,800, higher than Regional Queensland's average of $1,655.
+The median weekly rent figure was recorded at $430, compared to Regional Queensland's $345.
+Nationally, Highland Park's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing